flx/luaCSG/README.txt

 Unfortunately gts has bugs and can be unstable with boolean operations - so there are significant fixes needed in luaCGS / gts to make it remotely usable.

-I am currently deliberating abandoning gts and switching to CGAL.
+I am currently deliberating abandoning gts and switching to CGAL (http://www.cgal.org).